klix-app/klix-developer-documentation-website/docs/plugins-for-ecommerce-platforms.md

 If you have already signed Klix merchant agreement and have received production environment API keys then those should be used in these instructions.
 Otherwise there's an option to use [test-environment](/../test-environment) credentials to preview Klix payment gateway solution functionality.

+!!!
+Note "At Klix, our main focus is payment processing.
+We do our best to support and help with issues related to different e-commerce platforms.
+However, please note that some problems may come from the platforms themselves, and these are outside of Klix’s control. <br> We provide plugins to make integration easier, but these are additional tools, and our work on them depends on our priorities.
+For the most reliable experience, we recommend connecting directly to Klix instead of using a third-party platform."

 ## eCommerce platforms

 ### Magento